NicholasLiu97/orbital-asbg/README.md

       - 3 (3 cells away, non-diagonal)
       - 4 (4 cells away, non-diagonal)
   6.3.
 Attack
-      - attack power of the unit, used to determine outcome of an attack 6.4.
+      - Attack power of the unit, used to determine outcome of an attack 6.4.
 Attack range
       - Number of cells away a piece is able to attack on
       - 1 (only adjacent 4 cells)